 - When will the roof need to be replaced?

 If you have any doubts, find an inspector to make sure your garage is structurally sound and that the roof will be able to hold the panels before you purchase them.

-Many people around the world are turning to solar power as an alternative source of electricity.
-It’s cleaner and more efficient than our typical sources of electricity and a great way to lower your electric bills.
+Many people are turning to solar power as an alternative source of electricity.
+Not only is it cleaner and more efficient, but it’s a great way to lower your electric bills.

-For me, that was more than enough incentive to get solar panels installed on my home and garage.
+That was more than enough incentive to install solar panels in my home.

 Lower Utility Bills

 Solar power lowers my electricity bill by 30%-40% each month.
 I’m not at the point where I can completely replace the power company, but solar helps to keep it manageable.